BrickMMO/tasks/accounts.markdown

 [BrickMMO Flow](https://flow.brickmmo.com/) is a basic project management platform used to track your [BrickMMO](https://brickmmo.com/) tasks.
 To login for the first time use your `@humber` email and `password`.

-Once you have logged in, navigat to the `Skills` page, and update your skills level for each skill.

 ## Be Consistent

 Check out my online presence using my [LinkTree](https://linktr.ee/codeadamca) page.
 Notice the consistencey!
 My usernames are consistent (where possible), my avatars are consistent and professional, I use the same banner on all my coding related assets ([LinkedIn](https://www.linkedin.com/in/adambenjaminthomas/), [Twitter](https://twitter.com/codeadamca)), and I try to keep the colours consistent too!